notbenoit/notbenoit.github.io/_posts/2014-03-02-iOS7-grouped-rounded-table-view.markdown

 ###Okay, let's do this !

-First, you will want to get rid of the extra rows that live at the bottom of the UITableView (we have those rows because our UITableView content is not long enough to fill the whole space).
+The first main thing we are going to do is changing the separators' inset ; we want them to stick to the left :

 {% highlight objc%}
-_tableView.tableFooterView = [[UIView alloc] initWithFrame:CGRectZero];
+_tableView.separatorInset = UIEdgeInsetsZero;
 {% endhighlight %}

-Then the separators, we want them to stick to the left :
+You can also do this modification with the appearance protocol wherever you want.
+This can also be changed in your nib file.

+![Separators in nib][separators]

+If you have extra rows that live at the bottom of the UITableView (you have those rows because your UITableView's content is not long enough to fill the whole space), you can *hide* them by setting an empty footer to your UITableView.

 {% highlight objc%}
-_tableView.separatorInset = UIEdgeInsetsZero;
+_tableView.tableFooterView = [[UIView alloc] initWithFrame:CGRectZero];
 {% endhighlight %}

-You can also do this modification with the appearance protocol wherever you want.

 Then you have to set an inset to avoid the view being stuck to the borders of the screen (the view can also be resized in a nib for instance...).
 Remember, we want to mimic iOS6 style, so we set a margin on each side of the UITableView.

 {% highlight objc%}
 _tableView.frame = CGRectInset(_tableView.frame, 20.f, 0.f);
 {% endhighlight %}

-If you have set your tableview style to Grouped, then you should have something similar to this.

 ###The tricky part goes here.